mccannical/social-paper/README.md

     - comments has the count of comments embedded in the filename.

 - Upload the comments folder to google drive.
-- Add the MonkeyLearn addon in sheets
+- Integrate MonkeyLearn to Google Sheets
     - [Instructions from Monkey Learn](https://monkeylearn.com/google-sheets)
 - Add API key to the tool
 - Start processing files to get the sentiment analysis